 Ladder is not a verb.
 You do not ladder up to the next level.
 You can aim for it, build up to it, reach it, or achieve it, depending on context.

 Also not a verb, and certainly not a transitive one.
-The concept here is orienting: when you bring on a new hire, you orient the person to your company, and the process is called orientation.
+The concept here is orienting: when you hire someone, you orient the person to your company, and the process is called orientation.
+You can certainly bring someone onboard, and you can board a plane or ship.

 To socialize means “to civilize, to teach proper social behavior.”
 It does not mean “to share with the group.”
 If you came up with an idea which you need to let the whole team know about, you’d say “I shared my idea with the team” or “I circulated my idea.”